Jack-Vinckx/easycompile/README.md

 With EasyCompile along with near any Javascript compiler will never provide full security on your applications.
 However, this is a great gateway to further protect your application.

 ---

+### Additions
+- Added CLI Functions, Making it work for Git Workflows